Application Process & Requirements

 The Department of Public Instruction can and may change program requirements at any time.
 Any changes or new certification requirements must be met prior to licensure.

 Application to the Professional Program in Education is a two-step process.
 All applicants must first apply and be accepted as Candidates.
 Students are considered for full admission to the Program at the end of the Candidate semester.
-The admission committee may consider up to 10% of applicants who do not meet GPA and/or PPST II criteria.
+The admission committee may consider up to 10% of applicants who do not meet GPA and/or PPST criteria.

 CANDIDATE STATUS APPLICATION PROCESS